Lloyd Owusu: Adelaide United

 In June 2009, Owusu signed for Australian A-League side Adelaide United on a two-year deal.
 His new career at the Australian club was dealt a blow when his pre-season conditioning was hampered by the contraction of swine flu and pneumonia.
 He made his debut for the Australian club on 21 August 2009, as a 58th-minute substitute for Daniel Mullen.
 He scored his first goal for Adelaide in a 3–3 draw to North Queensland at Hindmarsh Stadium the following week.

 After a poor season and being dropped to the youth team, Owusu went for a one-week trial for Chinese Super League club Guangzhou Evergrande.
 Owusu failed to make an impact at Adelaide and had his contract terminated by mutual consent at the end of December 2010.
 He quickly returned to England to join League Two club Port Vale on trial.
 Port Vale wished to sign him in early January 2011, but came up against registration issues with Adelaide.
 New manager Jim Gannon then said that he would not be signing Owusu.

-Gillingham
+Luton

 Owusu was linked with League Two side Gillingham in mid-January 2011, but he instead opted to sign for Conference Premier side Luton Town on 18 January, signing a contract until May 2011.
 He made his debut and scored his first goal for the club that evening in a 5–0 victory against York City.
 On 2 June 2011, Owusu was released by Luton.
 He had made 15 appearances, scoring 7 goals.

 He began the 2011–12 season training with Micky Adams' Port Vale.
 However, he again left the UK, this time settling with AEP Paphos in the Cypriot Second Division.